fuad-nasseraldeen/social-network-for-developers/README.md

-# social-network-for-developers
+# Social Network For Developers
-This is a MERN stack application act as small social network app that includes authentication, profiles and forum posts.
+This is a MERN stack application that acts as a small social network app that includes authentication, profiles and forum posts.